Western-OC2-Lab/MSANA-Online-Data-Stream-Analytics-And-Concept-Drift-Adaptation/README.md

 ## Citation
 If you find this repository useful in your research, please cite this article as:

-L. Yang and A. Shami, “A Multi-Stage Automated Online Network Data Stream Analytics Framework for IIoT Systems,” *IEEE Transactions on Industrial Informatics*, 2022.
+L. Yang and A. Shami, “A Multi-Stage Automated Online Network Data Stream Analytics Framework for IIoT Systems,” *IEEE Transactions on Industrial Informatics*, pp. 1-10, 2022.

 ```
 @article{YANG20221818,